airflow-helm/charts/.github/ISSUE_TEMPLATE/feature_request.md

 <!-- ⚠️ BEFORE you submit an issue, please check if a similar issue already exists -->

-**Is your feature request related to a problem?**
+**What is your feature request?**

-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**

-What you want to happen.

-**Describe alternatives you've considered**
+A clear description of what you want.

+**What alternatives have you considered?**

-Any alternative solutions or features you've considered.
+Any alternatives you've considered.

-**Additional context**

-Add any other context or screenshots about the feature request here.